reactiveui/Akavache/tools/README.md

 ### What it does per TFM

-1. Resets both `PublicAPI/<tfm>/PublicAPI.Shipped.txt` and `PublicAPI.Unshipped.txt`
-   to just `#nullable enable`, so the analyzer reports the *entire* current surface.
+1. Empties `PublicAPI/<tfm>/PublicAPI.txt`, so the analyzer reports the *entire* current surface as `PAS0001`.
+The file has to exist — with no baseline at all the analyzer reports `PAS0004`, which has no fix.
-2. Runs `dotnet format analyzers <proj> -f <tfm> --diagnostics RS0016 RS0017 RS0037
-   --severity info`, which fills `PublicAPI.Unshipped.txt` with the current public API.
+2. Runs `dotnet format analyzers <proj> -f <tfm> --diagnostics PAS0001 PAS0003 --severity info`, whose fix writes the rendered surface back into the file.
-3. Folds that surface into `PublicAPI.Shipped.txt` (ordinally sorted, deduped) and resets `PublicAPI.Unshipped.txt` back to the bare header.
-This repo keeps the full surface in **Shipped** with **Unshipped empty**, so a later API change shows up as new Unshipped lines.

 ### Platform notes